ABA–NBA merger: Indiana Pacers

 After years of being the ABA's strongest team on the court and at the box office, the merger caught the Pacers at an awkward moment financially.
-As mentioned above, they were included in the merger more or less as an afterthought after the Bulls effectively vetoed the inclusion of the Colonels, who were on far stronger footing financially.
-The team had started unloading their stars during the last ABA season.
-After their first NBA season, the Pacers resorted to broadcasting a successful telethon in order to survive financially into their second NBA season.
-In part thanks to the telethon, led by Nancy Leonard (wife of Hall of Fame coach Bobby Leonard), the Pacers' average attendance jumped from 7,615 during the 1976–77 season, their first in the NBA, to 10,982 during the 1977–78 season.
+As mentioned above, they were included in the merger more or less as an afterthought after the Bulls effectively vetoed the inclusion of the Colonels, who were on far stronger footing financially and in team operations.
+The Pacers had initially started unloading their own star players during the last ABA season.
+After their first NBA season came and went, the Pacers resorted to broadcasting a successful telethon in order to survive financially into their second NBA season.
+In part thanks to the telethon, led by Nancy Leonard (wife of Hall of Fame coach Bobby Leonard), the Pacers' average attendance jumped from 7,615 during the 1976–77 season (which was down from their average attendance of 7,739 during their final season in the ABA), their first in the NBA, to 10,982 during the 1977–78 season.

 The Pacers finished their inaugural NBA season with a record of 36–46.
 Pacers Billy Knight and Don Buse represented Indiana in the NBA All-Star Game.
 However, this was one of the few bright spots of the Pacers' first 13 years in the NBA.
 During this time, they had only two non-losing seasons and only two playoff appearances.
-Finally overcoming the draft and financial penalties imposed in the merger, the Pacers won NBA Central Division championships in 1995, 1999, 2000, 2004, 2013 and 2014.
-They reached the NBA Finals in 2000, and reached the Eastern Conference finals in the previous two years and again in 2013 and 2014.
+Finally overcoming the draft and financial penalties imposed in the merger, the Pacers have since reached the Eastern Conference Finals ten times, and played in the 2000 and 2025 NBA Finals, but have yet to win a championship.

 New York Nets

 The Nets, severely handicapped by the financial penalties placed upon the team, sold Julius Erving to the Philadelphia 76ers.
 Nate Archibald, the one bright spot left on the roster, broke his foot and the Nets finished their first NBA season at 22–60, the worst record in the league.
 After their first NBA season, the Nets moved to New Jersey and had a few more weak seasons there before finally improving in the early 1980s as they overcame the financial penalties imposed on them during the merger.
 By 1984, the Nets were making the NBA playoffs and by 2002 the Nets finally made the NBA Finals, losing to the Los Angeles Lakers.
 They made it to the NBA Finals again in 2003, this time losing to the San Antonio Spurs, another former ABA team.
-In 2012, the Nets moved to Brooklyn.
+In 2012, the Nets moved to Brooklyn, returning to the general New York City area to rival the nearby Knicks there in the process.

 Nets' owner Roy Boe said of the merger, "The merger agreement killed the Nets as an NBA franchise. ...The merger agreement got us into the NBA, but it forced me to destroy the team by selling Erving to pay the bill".